Gryphon109/hangman/README.md

 # Hangman
-Simple Hangman game in Python.
+Simple Hangman game in Python, good for learning.